BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/hello_frenemy_www.md

 ## Forms as Input

-Inside the html <body>, lets set up the page by using a form element with one text and a corrisponding submit button
+Inside the html <body>, lets set up the page by using a form element with one text and a corresponding submit button

 ## The `<input>` Element

-The <input> HTML element is used to create interactive controls for web-based forms in order to accept data from the user.
+The `<input>` HTML element is used to create interactive controls for web-based forms in order to accept data from the user.

 It also:

--specifies an input field where the user can enter data.
+- specifies an input field where the user can enter data
--is the most important form element.
+- is the most important form element
--can be displayed in several ways, depending on the type attribute.
+- can be displayed in several ways, depending on the type attribute

+For the purposes of entering a name we probably want an input with a `type="text"` attribute.

 *Inputs can never have child nodes, only values*

 ## Writing to the DOM

-We'll want the names displaying on the page, just put it in the display for now.
+We'll want the names displaying on the page so let's target or "display" element using a DOM query.

+Store that value in a variable, and we can then manipulate the element's attributes to change the way it looks, and behaves on the page.

+To write text content to an element you might find the `textContent` property most useful.

 ## Clearing the Form